deadfry42/deadfry42-linux-hyprland-dotfiles/README.md

 # dotfiles

+### note : outdated, current version in the "experimental" branch

 the .config files for my Hyprland x KDE rice

 dot files for Hyprland, themed around the KDE Plasma default background (as of plasma 5.27)